vernondcole/learn-salt/lessons/dns_dhcp_pxe/pxe_boot.md

 vagrant ssh bevymaster
 sudo salt-call state.apply bevy_master.test.full_rebuild_saltify_machine
 ```
+##### Caution: only one...
+There can only be one server for extended DHCP requests on any network segment.

+If someone else (your IT department) is running a PXE server,
+they will not appreciate competition.
+Also do not compete with yourself -- like running both a hardware and virtual PXE machine.

 #### The Boot Server and Process

 Our setup here will use [dnsmasq](http://thekelleys.org.uk/dnsmasq/doc.html),